tldr-pages/tldr/pages/common/quarto.md

 `quarto render {{path/to/file.ipynb}} --to html`

-- Render a document to PDF:
+- Render a Quarto file to PDF:

 `quarto render {{path/to/file.qmd}} --to pdf`

-- Render a document to Microsoft docx document:
+- Render a Quarto file to Microsoft docx document:

 `quarto render {{path/to/file.qmd}} --to docx`